 , Sotheby's International Realty, and Better Homes and Gardens Real Estate.

-The company generated nearly 75% of its total revenue from its company-owned real estate brokerage services in 2014, while 13% came from its real estate franchise services, and 7% came from title and settlement services under the company's Title Resource Group subsidiary.
+The company got nearly 72% of its revenue from its company-owned real estate brokerage services in 2015, while 13% came from its real estate franchise services, and 8% came from title and settlement services under the company's

 In addition to its company-owned and franchised real estate brokerages, Realogy is a leading provider of employee relocation services in the US and internationally, serving nearly two-thirds of the Fortune 50 companies.
 The company's relocation services business, Cartus, generated 7% of all revenue in 2014.

 The US accounts for 98% of New Jersey-based Realogy's revenue.
 The company's relocation services business is active in the US, Canada, Europe, and Asia.

 The company's Title and Settlement Services provide closing and escrow services to customers and real estate companies, including the company-owned real estate brokerage and relocation services businesses, as well as a targeted list of large financial institution clients, including